cyb3r17/eyePGP/README.md

 ## License

-eyePGP is released under the MIT License.
+eyePGP is released under the GNU General Public License version 3 License.
 See [LICENSE](LICENSE) for details.

 ---